bhakti-bhatt/Cyber-Resilience-Topic-Modelling/README.md

 # Cyber-Resilience-Topic-Modelling
 For a Major Research Project submitted to Ryerson

-*Purpose:
+**Purpose:

-**Topic Modelling using LDA techniques on academic literature related to cyber resilience
+Topic Modelling using LDA techniques on academic literature related to cyber resilience

 Dataset Used:
 To be updated with link

 Description of the notebooks:

-1. create csv full text
+*1. create csv full text
 extract the full-text from PDF files

-2. csv full text remove references & blanks & language test removes the reference section from the full-texts, also incorporates a step-by-step process to remove references in special cases that it needs to be done manually, non-English texts, blank documents and unreadable papers are also removed
+*2. csv full text remove references & blanks & language test removes the reference section from the full-texts, also incorporates a step-by-step process to remove references in special cases that it needs to be done manually, non-English texts, blank documents and unreadable papers are also removed

-3. data cleansing
+*3. data cleansing
 removes email addreses, new line characters, website addresses, unnecessary text ("cid:", etc.), date formats, and numbers

-4. papers aggregation & duplicate removal & language test
+*4. papers aggregation & duplicate removal & language test
 the final pre-processing controls including identifying duplications, and aggregating the data with the original Scopus output

 5. topic modeling all papers